Dunnhumby: Current business

-Dunnhumby 2018 revenue = £356m with a £22m profit.
-Company number 02388853.

 Tesco originally bought a 53% stake in 2001 for a reported £30m, increasing this to 84% in 2006, before purchasing the rest of the shares.
 The company employs more than 2,500 people in 30+ countries, selling information from a 40-terabyte database to companies including Procter & Gamble, Coca-Cola and US retailer Kroger.
 Dunn and Humby resigned from the company in October 2010 and remained non-executive directors through early 2013.
 Dunn and Humby invested in the theatre analytics business Purple Seven in 2013.